Thomas Peterffy Sells 20,000 Shares of Interactive Brokers Group, Inc. (NASDAQ:IBKR) Stock

 Thomas Peterffy also recently made the following trade(s):

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, June 14th.
-Shareholders of record on Wednesday, June 1st will be issued a $0.10 dividend.
-This represents a $0.40 annualized dividend and a dividend yield of 0.65%.
-The ex-dividend date is Tuesday, May 31st.
-Interactive Brokers Group’s payout ratio is 14.08%.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, June 14th.
+Shareholders of record on Wednesday, June 1st will be given a $0.10 dividend.
+This represents a $0.40 annualized dividend and a yield of 0.67%.
+The ex-dividend date of this dividend is Tuesday, May 31st.
+Interactive Brokers Group’s dividend payout ratio (DPR) is presently 14.08%.

-Several research firms have commented on IBKR.
-Keefe, Bruyette & Woods raised shares of Interactive Brokers Group from a “market perform” rating to an “outperform” rating and set a $90.00 target price on the stock in a research note on Wednesday, January 19th.
-StockNews.com began coverage on shares of Interactive Brokers Group in a research note on Thursday, March 31st.
-They set a “sell” rating on the stock.
-The Goldman Sachs Group lowered their target price on shares of Interactive Brokers Group from $105.00 to $90.00 and set a “buy” rating on the stock in a research note on Wednesday, April 20th.
-Bank of America raised their price objective on shares of Interactive Brokers Group from $111.00 to $117.00 and gave the company a “buy” rating in a research report on Wednesday, April 20th.
-Finally, Zacks Investment Research lowered shares of Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $71.00 price objective for the company. in a research report on Tuesday, April 5th.
-One research analyst has rated the stock with a sell rating, one has assigned a hold rating and three have issued a buy rating to the stock.
-According to MarketBeat, Interactive Brokers Group presently has a consensus rating of “Hold” and an average price target of $92.00.
+A number of institutional investors have recently modified their holdings of IBKR.
+Marshall Wace LLP raised its position in Interactive Brokers Group by 151.4% in the fourth quarter.
+Marshall Wace LLP now owns 4,359,441 shares of the financial services provider’s stock worth $346,228,000 after acquiring an additional 2,625,600 shares in the last quarter.
+Samlyn Capital LLC raised its position in Interactive Brokers Group by 745.8% in the fourth quarter.
+Samlyn Capital LLC now owns 1,768,263 shares of the financial services provider’s stock worth $140,436,000 after acquiring an additional 1,559,196 shares in the last quarter.
+Norges Bank bought a new stake in Interactive Brokers Group in the fourth quarter worth about $60,173,000.
+MARSHALL WACE ASIA Ltd raised its position in Interactive Brokers Group by 63.6% in the third quarter.
+MARSHALL WACE ASIA Ltd now owns 1,627,635 shares of the financial services provider’s stock worth $101,467,000 after acquiring an additional 632,642 shares in the last quarter.
+Finally, Victory Capital Management Inc. raised its position in Interactive Brokers Group by 916.8% in the fourth quarter.
+Victory Capital Management Inc. now owns 688,823 shares of the financial services provider’s stock worth $54,706,000 after acquiring an additional 621,079 shares in the last quarter.
+Hedge funds and other institutional investors own 20.49% of the company’s stock.

-Several institutional investors and hedge funds have recently made changes to their positions in the business.
-BlackRock Inc. boosted its holdings in shares of Interactive Brokers Group by 3.4% in the third quarter.
-BlackRock Inc. now owns 7,554,979 shares of the financial services provider’s stock worth $470,976,000 after buying an additional 246,512 shares during the period.
-Bares Capital Management Inc. lifted its position in shares of Interactive Brokers Group by 1.8% in the third quarter.
-Bares Capital Management Inc. now owns 5,189,194 shares of the financial services provider’s stock worth $323,494,000 after purchasing an additional 91,395 shares in the last quarter.
-Marshall Wace LLP lifted its position in shares of Interactive Brokers Group by 151.4% in the fourth quarter.
-Marshall Wace LLP now owns 4,359,441 shares of the financial services provider’s stock worth $346,228,000 after purchasing an additional 2,625,600 shares in the last quarter.
-State Street Corp lifted its position in shares of Interactive Brokers Group by 4.0% in the fourth quarter.
-State Street Corp now owns 2,230,431 shares of the financial services provider’s stock worth $177,141,000 after purchasing an additional 85,055 shares in the last quarter.
-Finally, Jarislowsky Fraser Ltd lifted its position in shares of Interactive Brokers Group by 1.1% in the fourth quarter.
-Jarislowsky Fraser Ltd now owns 2,217,166 shares of the financial services provider’s stock worth $176,087,000 after purchasing an additional 24,423 shares in the last quarter.
-Institutional investors own 18.92% of the company’s stock.
+Several analysts recently issued reports on the company.
+The Goldman Sachs Group raised Interactive Brokers Group from a “neutral” rating to a “buy” rating and set a $90.00 price target on the stock in a report on Tuesday, April 26th.
+StockNews.com initiated coverage on Interactive Brokers Group in a report on Thursday, March 31st.
+They issued a “sell” rating on the stock.
+Keefe, Bruyette & Woods raised Interactive Brokers Group from a “market perform” rating to an “outperform” rating and set a $90.00 target price on the stock in a research note on Wednesday, January 19th.
+Zacks Investment Research cut Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $71.00 price target for the company. in a research note on Tuesday, April 5th.
+Finally, Bank of America lifted their price objective on shares of Interactive Brokers Group from $111.00 to $117.00 and gave the company a “buy” rating in a research note on Wednesday, April 20th.
+One investment analyst has rated the stock with a sell rating, one has issued a hold rating and three have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and a consensus price target of $92.00.

 Interactive Brokers Group Company Profile (Get Rating)